lindseypgill/servicemanager-config/servicemanager-config/email/routing-rule-templates.md

 layout: article-toc
 ---
 # Routing Rule Templates
-The Routing Rule Templates provide a way to define default settings for requests that are automatically raised from emails using the Email Routing Rules.
+The Routing Rule Templates provide a way to define default settings for requests that are automatically raised from emails using the [Routing Rules](/esp-config/email/using-email-routing-rules).
 An unlimited number of Routing Rule Templates can be created.
 Each Email Routing Rule can link to a single Routing Rule Template.
 A single Routing Rule Template can be used by multiple Email Routing Rules.

 ## Template Options